When Will Tables In Wonderland Return?

 As these restaurants change yearly based on the contracts signed with each restaurant, it’s best to refer to Disney’s Tables in Wonderland page before your trip to determine what discount you’ll receive at each restaurant you visit.

-Before we get into the regular Tables in Wonderland review, we want to offer some thoughts based on our recent experiences.
-In honor of Walt Disney World’s 45th Anniversary, Disney began offering Annual Passholder and Disney Vacation Club discounts of 20% off at a number of table service restaurants.
-While there are not nearly as many restaurants offering 20% off AP/DVC discounts, there are a lot of restaurants.
+Before we get into the regular Tables in Wonderland review, we want to offer some thoughts on Annual Passholder and Disney Vacation Club discounts of 10% to 20% off at a some table service restaurants.
+There are not nearly as many restaurants offering 20% off AP/DVC discounts, but there are a decent number of restaurants.